goldfirere/singletons/README.md

 Compatibility
 -------------

 The singletons library requires GHC 7.8.2 or greater.
-We plan to restore GHC 7.6.3 support, but no promises as to when will this happen.
 Any code that uses the singleton generation primitives needs to enable a long list of GHC extensions.
 This list includes, but is not necessarily limited to, the
 following: